The 2016 Intel Women in Technology Scholarship Program

-The 2013 application process for the Intel Women In Technology Scholarship Program Leixlip is now closed.
-Applications will reopen in August 2014
+The application process for the 2016 Intel Women in Technology Program is now closed.

 Intel’s success in Ireland has been built on the quality of highly skilled and educated people available in the country.
 Through the ‘Women in Technology’ scholarship program, Intel hopes to increase awareness and encourage a new generation of high-achieving women to take up the challenge of a career in science and technology.